 Cortisone is a steroid that acts as an anti-inflammatory and can be injected into soft tissue and joints.
 It is helpful for treating pain caused by arthritis, injury or inflammation around a tendon.

-Monovisc ® is a joint lubricating fluid option that is used for the symptomatic treatment of OA pain of the knee.
+Monovisc ® is a joint lubricating fluid option that is used for the symptomatic treatment of OA pain in large joints.

-Orthovisc® is a joint lubricating fluid option that is used for the symptomatic treatment of OA pain of the knee and smaller joints.
+Orthovisc ® is a hyaluronic acid lubricating fluid option that is used for the symptomatic treatment of OA pain in small joints.

-Cingal is a single injection containing both a steroid + hyaluronic acid joint lubricating fluid option that is used for immediate and long-lasting pain relief in the knee.
+Cingal is a single injection containing both a steroid + hyaluronic acid joint lubricating fluid option that is used for immediate and long-lasting pain relief.

 Botox® is a purified complex protein indicated in the treatment of adults with chronic migraine headaches.